ITAM

 This is where the advantages of an effective IT asset management system become clear.
 No more blind spots.
 No more wasted resources.
 Every asset working at full potential, every dollar accounted for, and a fully optimized IT environment. 🚀

-Reinforced accountability
+Benefit 7: Reinforced accountability and ownership

 You ever try tracking down who spun up an oversized VM that’s been draining your AWS budget for months?
 Or figuring out who last touched a critical Azure storage bucket before it mysteriously disappeared?